LTS4/DeepFool/Python/README.md

 ### deepfool.py

-This function implements the algorithm proposed in [[1]](http://arxiv.org/pdf/1511.04599) using PyTorch to find adverasrial perturbations.
+This function implements the algorithm proposed in [[1]](http://arxiv.org/pdf/1511.04599) using PyTorch to find adversarial perturbations.

 __Note__: The final softmax (loss) layer should be removed in order to prevent numerical instabilities.